IDigCode/My-First-Repository/README.md

 My-First-Repository
 ===================

 An initial repository for learning GitHub.
-I'm now making my first edit to the file.
+I'm now making my second edit to the file.